Jonah Heim Preview, Player Props: Rangers vs. Diamondbacks

-The Texas Rangers, including Jonah Heim (.222 slugging percentage in past 10 games, including zero home run), battle starter Slade Cecconi and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+The Texas Rangers, including Jonah Heim (.179 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

 Jonah Heim Game Info & Props vs. the Diamondbacks